Balancing Act of Reliability

 That gives you 43.2 minutes of allowable downtime in 30 days.
 So, your error budget is 43.2 minutes for that period.

 An error budget helps you understand how fast you should go.
 You want to introduce new features while keeping systems reliable.
-Once you’re out of the error budget, leadership needs to make a decision.
+Once you are out of the error budget, leadership needs to make a decision.
 Should you slow down or stop feature development?
 Should you focus solely on reliability?
+Clear thresholds make these trade offs explicit instead of emotional.

 Having error budgets also provides clarity.
 It becomes a communication tool.
 They help make reliability tangible.
-Now, you are speaking with data as opposed to assumptions.
+Now you are speaking with data instead of assumptions.
 When error budgets are low, everyone becomes aware that they need to focus on reliability.
 Then you can agree on the actions to take, such as slowing down releases or prioritizing fixes.
+This shared understanding reduces friction between product and engineering teams.

 MTTD

 Mean Time to Detect (MTTD) is the average time it takes to find an issue.
 The faster you detect, the faster you can respond, which directly impacts reliability.
-MTTD measures how well your monitoring and alerting systems catch issues.
+MTTD measures how well your monitoring and alerting systems catch issues before users feel the impact.

 A low MTTD means your detection mechanisms are effective.
 A high MTTD means problems stay undetected longer, causing more damage.
-Reducing MTTD is critical for keeping services smooth and customers happy.
+Reducing MTTD is critical for keeping services smooth and customers happy and for keeping incident scope as small as possible.

-In some cases, your monitoring and alerting may not even catch the issue so you learn it from the customer.
-That’s plain bad.
+In some cases, your monitoring and alerting may not even catch the issue, so you learn it from the customer.
+That is plain bad.
 You should fix these cases and have proper alerting for these scenarios.
+If your users discover issues before your systems do, that is a sign that your observability strategy needs serious revision.

 MTTR